 Iris had one child, Dennis Wheeler.
 They got along fine, though they were not really close.

-Iris had many half-siblings, all on her father's side.
+Iris had three half-siblings on her paternal side.

 Amanda Cory.
 Iris was very jealous of Amanda when she was born because she felt that Amanda was replacing her in her father's affections.
 When Iris returned to Bay City in 1988, she plotted to break up Amanda's marriage to Sam Fowler, thereby disgracing Amanda in their father's eyes.
 Amanda and Iris came a long way since then.
 They respect each other now, but could in no way be considered sisterly.